CIBC-Internal/python/Doc/library/socket.rst

    This function is rarely needed, but can be used to get or set socket options on a socket passed to a program as standard input or output (such as a server started by the Unix inet daemon).
 The socket is assumed to be in blocking mode.

+   The newly created socket is :ref:`non-inheritable <fd_inheritance>`.

+   .. versionchanged:: 3.4
+      The returned socket is now non-inheritable.

 .. function:: fromshare(data)